Supporting Siblings

 Liam, 4, with his brother

-LGS Also Impacts Siblings
+LGS Impacts Siblings Too

 People who have a sibling with LGS learn the importance of being patient and compassionate with others at an early age.
 They often show a great amount of strength on the outside but can at times be struggling on the inside.
 A study showed that they also often experience high levels of stress, anxious feelings, and fear.
 Some common challenges siblings face during their day-to-day lives include: